dustinspecker/generator-ng-poly/README.md

 [?]
 Which is the preferred markup language?
 [?]
 Which is the preferred application scripting language?
 [?]
 Want to use Controller As syntax?
 [?]
+By default, should the route generator create controllers?
+[?]
 Should functions be defined and passed instead of defined inline (in callbacks)?
 [?]
 Want to use named functions instead of anonymous?
 [?]
 Where should unit tests be saved?